-- 1. The student must earn a 2.00 Grade Point Average (GPA) or higher for the term. - 2.
-The student will remain on probation until he/she attains a cumulative GPA for good standing (see above chart).
+- 1. The student must earn a 2.00 GPA or higher for the term. - 2.
+The student will remain on Continued Probation until a 2.00 (or higher) cumulative GPA is achieved.

-In the event that the student does not achieve either of the above criteria, the student will be placed on academic suspension for one term.
+In the event that the student does not achieve both of the above criteria, the student will be placed on Academic Suspension for one term.
+See V and VI below for suspension information.